-You can do this online.
-Your Dispute Notice has the URL and login details.
+You can submit this form online.
+Your Dispute Notice has the link and login details.
 Or you can submit the form by email, mail, or fax.

 You must submit your Proof of Service form within 90 days of the day the Dispute Notice was issued.
 If you don’t, the CRT may dismiss your dispute.

-After you’ve provided your Dispute Notice to the other parties, you’ll have to wait for them to respond.
+After the other parties have been served, you’ll have to wait for them to respond.

 We’ll send you a copy of their response when we receive it, or let you know if they don’t respond within the applicable timeframe.